urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 ### `dbug`

-The `%dbug` library lets you inspect the state and `bowl` of your agent from the dojo.
+The `dbug` library lets you inspect the state and `bowl` of your agent from the dojo.
 It includes an `agent:dbug` function which wraps your whole `agent:gall` `door`, adding its extra debugging functionality while transparently passing events to your agent for handling like usual.